gelisam/frp-zoo/README.md

 Instead of a Todo app, we use a small task which highlights the area in which FRP libraries differ the most: support for dynamic signal graphs.

+### Three scenarios

-Following [Evan Czaplicki's excellent video summary of the different categories of FRP libraries](https://www.youtube.com/watch?v=Agu6jipKfYw), we would like to categorize FRP libraries according to the choices they make in their attempt to support dynamic graphs.
-He gave the following example:
+Evan Czaplicki gave an excellent [presentation about the different categories of FRP libraries](https://www.youtube.com/watch?v=Agu6jipKfYw), in which he categorized FRP libraries according to the choices they make in their attempt to support dynamic graphs.
+He described the following example:

 1. Start with a graph which counts the number of clicks.
 1. Click 5 times.